alsora/ros2-code-examples/README.md

 Inside the Docker container, to see a list of available commands

     # ros2 --help

+Check if Rviz GUI is properly displayed

+    # ros2 run rviz2

 Run nodes inside the Docker container